From Teacher to Leader: How to Become a Childcare Director

 1. Gain experience

-You may already have some childcare experience under your belt.
-If you’re aspiring to be a childcare director, however, you need to make sure your experience lends itself to the type of program you’d like to work in.
+You may already have some relevant childcare experience.
+Whether that's as a teacher, a child development associate or even as a babysitter.
+If you’re aspiring to be a childcare director, you'll need to make sure your experience lends itself to the type of program you’d like to work in.

-“It is important for a director to not only understand the development of each group they intend to work with but also have that hands-on teaching experience with each age group as well,” Dow says.
-So if you’re working in an infant room but would like to be the director of a preschool center, this is the time to seek out experience working with other age groups.
+“It is important for a director to not only understand the development of each group they intend to work with, but also have hands-on teaching experience with each age group as well,” Dow says.

 2. Join relevant ECE organizations